Web Browser Not Secure Warnings

 What is HTTPS?

-When you load your website starting with http vs https any data that is submitted travels over the Internet as viewable text.
+When you load your website starting with http vs https any data that is submitted through a form travels over the Internet as viewable text.
 Loading a page https vs http, when data is submitted through a form, text is encrypted (scrambled, encoded…) and impossible to decode and read.

 Keeping Data Safe